BPRC-Bioinfo/VDJ-insights/developers/developers_guide.md

 The `mapping.py` script is used for identifying and extracting V(D)J segments using minimap2, bowtie and bowtie2.
 This script is run for every mapping tool, specified above.
 It returns a dataframe with the results.

-It starts by loading configuration settings from a YAML file via the [`load_config`](../scripts/mapping.py#L31) function.
+It starts by loading configuration settings from the `config.yaml` file via the [`load_config`](../scripts/mapping.py#L31) function.
 If the config file is missing, the script logs an error and exits to prevent further execution without the necessary settings.

 We handle the file management by the [`MappingFiles`](../scripts/mapping.py#L55) class, which sets up paths for the required files (Bowtie indices, SAM, BAM, and BED files) based on the selected mapping tool, to reduce the amount of redundant code.